ptwestmoreland/Cpp-programs/README.md

 With a random truth table involving 3 variables I used the sum of products method to develop its logic function.
 I created a C++ function that takes as arguments 3 boolean variables and computes the value of the logic function's true/false given the three inputs.
 I did not reduce the logic function because I wanted more practice in working with boolean operators in C++.

 4. Mountains and Valleys:
 This program takes in to numbers that represent the endpoints of an interval.
 This interval is {a, b}.
 It confirms that 10 <= a <= b < 10000.
 It then determines if each number in the interval is a "mountain" or a "valley".
 A mountain is defined as a number such that, in the 2 digit case, digit1 < digit2 and a valley is defined as digit1 > digit2.
 A number can be neither a mountain nor a valley.
 The program makes use of multiple functions to classify each number in the interval as a mountain/valley/neither and keeps track of how many mountains or valleys there are on {a,b}.
 The output is then displayed.
 This program works by number slicing and comparing digits.
-It works on up to four digit numbers as the endpoint of the valid interval range, b,  is a maximum of 9999.
+It works on up to four digit numbers as the endpoint of the valid interval range, b,  is a maximum of 9999 but it can classify any n digit number as a mountain or valley.

 5. Random fahrenhiet number to celsius equivalent:
 This file loads a vector with fahrenheit temperature values and stores the celsius equivalent in another vector.
 The maximum and minimum values are then found.